Below is a short summary and detailed review of this video written by FutureFactual:

 JWST deep-field images, the Hot Big Bang model, the cosmic microwave background, dark energy and dark matter, and puzzling issues such as Methuselah, MOMZ14, LD 568, and the lithium problem.
 The video also discusses how new observations may reshape our understanding of cosmology.

-Measuring the Age of the Universe
+Section 5: Exotic Questions at the Edge of the Universe